 ASHLEE FROESEB.A.
 (Hons), LL.B

 Ashlee Froese is lawyer and trademark agent, who is recognized by the Law Society of Ontario as a Certified Specialist in Trademarks Law.
 With over 10 years’ experience practicing branding and fashion law, Ashlee provides a deep understanding of brand protection strategies.
 Ashlee manages, enforces, commercializes and protects clients' brands domestically and internationally.
 She also creates strategies for the planning and execution of brand protection strategies.
-Ashlee is recognized by the World Trademark Review as one of the top 1000 trademark lawyers in the world.
+Since 2017, Ashlee has been consistently recognized by the World Trademark Review as one of the top 1000 trademark lawyers in the world.
 In 2019, Ashlee was only one of 39 lawyers across Canada to be granted the Lexpert Zenith Award, which recognizes Ashlee as a change maker in law.
 Ashlee is a City Moguls award recipient, which recognizes her entrepreneurship and dedication to philanthropy.
 Prior to launching Froese Law, Ashlee was a partner on Bay Street.

 Ashlee's scope of practice includes trademarks, copyright, licensing, domain name, social media, marketing/advertising and packaging/labelling laws.
 Ashlee also assists in drafting and negotiating commercial agreements associated with the manufacture, distribution, sale and advertisement of branded products and services.